Teaching English in Thailand: Living in Thailand

 Natural Disasters

 Natural disasters, while rare in Thailand, do occur.
 Droughts and floods tend to be the most common and most threatening forms of natural disasters in Thailand, affecting the majority of the population.
 Cyclones are a threat for those living in the northern regions.
-The December 28, 2004 tsunami which hit Phuket was Thailand’s worst natural disaster to date.
+The December 26, 2004 tsunami which hit Phuket was Thailand’s worst natural disaster to date.
+Advanced tsunami warning systems are now in place to protect the population.

 Holidays in Thailand